-The 110-volt system operates from the shoreline cord connected to an outside 110-volt utility service such as those at campgrounds, or from the 110-volt generator.
-When the shoreline cord is connected to an outside power source, or when the generator is in operation, the power converter automatically changes a portion of the

-110-volt current to 12-volt DC current.
-All equipment in the motor home that is normally powered by the auxiliary batteries is then powered through the converter.
+The 110-volt system operates from the power cord (shoreline) connected to an outside 110-volt utility service such as those at campgrounds, or from the 110-volt generator (or the optional 110-volt inverter system).
+When the power cord is connected to an outside power source, or when the generator is in operation, the power converter automatically changes a portion of the 110-volt current to 12-volt DC current.
+All equipment in the motor home that is normally powered by the auxiliary battery is then powered through the converter.

-In addition, the following equipment is entirely dependent on 110-volt current: air conditioner, refrigerator (when placed in AC mode), microwave oven, and any 110-volt electrical equipment used at convenience outlets.
+In addition, the following equipment is entirely dependent on 110-volt current: central air conditioner, refrigerator (when placed in AC mode), microwave oven, ice maker, vacuum cleaner and other 110-volt electrical equipment used at convenience outlets.

-EXTERNAL POWER CORD (SHORELINE)
+EXTERNAL POWER CORD (Shoreline)

-The external power cord (commonly referred to as a "shoreline") is stored in the utility compartment on the left (driver's) side of the coach.
+The external power cord (commonly referred to as a "shoreline") is located in a the utility compartment on the left (driver's) side of the coach.